 In what follows, I want to address some of these non-theological arguments against women’s ordination.
 The following sections in italics are my summary of actual non-theological arguments against women’s ordination that I have encountered.
 They are used frequently enough as to be considered “standard” arguments.

 Nor does it follow that the connection is a common commitment to a secular agenda of egalitarianism.
 Drawing such a simplistic connection shows a rather short-sided view of history.
 I would suggest that there is a connection between the ordination of women and a social movement for liberty and equality, but its roots lie further back, much further back.
 The first advocates of the ordination of women made their case not in the 1960’s, but a century earlier, immediately after the American Civil War.
-It is not a coincidence that the case for women’s ordination was first made right after the emancipation of African slaves and that the first advocates of women’s ordination had also been abolitionists.
-It is also not a coincidence that many of the leaders of the women’s suffrage movement were Christian women, and that women’s suffrage followed in the aftermath of the liberation of the slaves.
+It is not a coincidence that the case for women’s ordination was first made right after the emancipation of African slaves and that the first advocates of women’s ordination had also been abolitionists.2 It is also not a coincidence that many of the leaders of the women’s suffrage movement were Christian women, and that women’s suffrage followed in the aftermath of the liberation of the slaves.
 It is also not a coincidence that the modern case for women’s ordination appeared immediately after the modern civil rights movement.
 They are connected, but the connection is not secularist, but specifically Christian.
-(Donald Dayton’s Discovering an Evangelical Heritage (1976, Baker Academic, 2011) is a good introduction to some of the historical connections.).

 Given the significance of the Civil Rights movement of the following years in the United States, and of the later anti-apartheid movement in South Africa, it is perhaps surprising that Gaudium et Spes says little about race.
 Significantly, it does prohibit discrimination either on the basis of race or of sex: “Nevertheless, with respect to the fundamental rights of the person, every type of discrimination, whether social or cultural, whether based on sex, race, color, social condition, language or religion, is to be overcome and eradicated as contrary to God’s intent.”
 Given the little attention that Gaudium et Spes gave to racism, Martin Luther King’s “Letter from Birmingham Jail” was timely.